Halloween Frosting & Décor

 Parchment Paper or Waxed Paper.

 Can’t be easier: 1 pkg White Chocolate discs, as sold in craft or confectioner stores for melting.
+Check ingredients for gluten-free.
 They are used to make candy pops, shapes, dipped fruit, etc. That’s it!

 Make the White-Chocolate Spider Webs first.